 NIH: National Cancer Institute

-- Diethylstilbestrol (DES) and Cancer (National Cancer Institute) Also in Spanish
+- Diethylstilbestrol (DES) Exposure and Cancer (National Cancer Institute) Also in Spanish

-- How Will Cancer Affect My Sex Life?
-(American Cancer Society) Also in Spanish
+- Fertility and Sexual Side Effects in People with Cancer (American Cancer Society) Also in Spanish

 - ClinicalTrials.gov: Vaginal Neoplasms (National Institutes of Health)